OlaYZen/Windows-Update/README.md

 Check out the [Wiki](https://github.com/OlaYZen/Windows-Update/wiki), There could be some info you want to know

 # **NEW UI**
-New UI in development, We expect the new UI will be in the new [Preview](https://github.com/OlaYZen/Windows-Update/blob/Preview/Script%20PREVIEW.ps1) Build comming out later this week.
+New UI in development, We expect the new UI will be in the new [Preview](https://github.com/OlaYZen/Windows-Update/blob/Preview/Script%20PREVIEW.ps1) Build comming out later this week. [easiexd](https://github.com/easiexd) is currently in works to make a new ui.
 We will also try to not make it look like a program from the 1990's and try to get more of a modern feeling of the UI.
 Just like basically every program using Windows 11

 # **More Features**
 With the new UI you can also expect more features